Cocker Spaniel Dog Breed Information

 Tucker is an amazing lad who has a real passion for food!
 He loves to enjoy a tasty chew in his own space.
 Another love of Tucker's is toys and we often find him carrying them around.
 He'd love to hav

-Bracken - male Spaniel (Cocker)
+Reggie - male Spaniel (Cocker)

 Adoption fee: Please check with the rescue

-Ronnie - male Spaniel (Cocker) Photo
+Eddie - male Spaniel (Cocker) Cross

 Adoption fee: Please check with the rescue